crcandia/candia_lab/content/home/image.md

 # Order that this section appears on the page.
 weight: 50

-title: Complexity and Computational Social Science Lab
+title: Computational Research in Social Sciences Lab
 subtitle: Advancing Artificial, Collective, and Augmented Intelligence

 design:
   columns: '1'
-  brightness: 0.1
   background:
     position: right
     color: '#666'